 There is no “critical window” to start weaning.
 Your baby will not be disadvantaged in any way if you choose to delay weaning until 6 months of age.

 The choice of feeding style however is important.
 You can of course start with the traditional method of spoon feeding.
-And if you do, you can offer vegetables as first foods followed by fruit as above.
+And if you do, you can offer vegetables as the first food followed by fruit as above.

 However, you can choose to start weaning with soft vegetables, instead of very smooth puree.
 This helps your baby become confident with a variety of textures as quickly as possible.